 - a formal parenting contract will be put in place and will be shared in writing with families.
 This will outline the targets and goals and how the school will support as well as the expectations of the family.
-See paragraph 98 of the Working Together to Improve School Attendance document for further details. - attendance information will be shared with parents weekly so they are always up to date with their child's attendance - a referral to the Educational Welfare Officer (EWO) will be completed to gain further support in raising attendance
+See paragraph 98 of the Working Together to Improve School Attendance document for further details. - attendance information will be shared with parents weekly so they are always up to date with their child's attendance. - a referral to the Educational Welfare Officer (EWO) will be completed to gain further support in raising attendance - where attendance is severe (below 50%) a safeguarding referral will be completed as the school will have concerns around neglect for the child. - a Fixed Penalty Notice (FPN) may be issued in some cases (see next section).

-- where attendance is severe (below 50%) a safeguarding referral will be completed as the school will have concerns around neglect for the child. - a Fixed Penalty Notice (FPN) may be issued in some cases (see next section). - if none of the above has not been successful in raising attendance, an Education Supervision Order will provide formal, legal intervention.
+- if none of the above has been successful in raising attendance, an Education Supervision Order will provide formal, legal intervention.
 See paragraph 107-109 of the Working Together to Improve School Attendance document for further details. - in the very rare circumstance that none of the above improves overall attendance, prosecution in the Magistrates Court is the last resort.
 This is when all informal and formal support or legal intervention has failed.
 Only local authorities can prosecute parents but will seek evidence from the school about the support measures put in place.

-12 Fixed Penalty Notices
+10 Fixed Penalty Notices

-- 12.1 To promote good attendance at school, Fixed Penalty Notices (FPNs) will be used in line with Suffolk's Code of Conduct.
+- 10.1 To promote good attendance at school, Fixed Penalty Notices (FPNs) will be used in line with guidance from the DfE and Suffolk County Council (Appendix 5).
 The Working Together to Improve School Attendance document outlines that FPNs are used by schools where parents have failed to ensure that their child of compulsory school age regularly attends the school that they are registered in.
 The Education Attendance Service aim to support schools/ Academies and parents/carers to improve pupil attendance but Suffolk County Council will issue a Penalty Notice once a referral from a school has been received when: - Unauthorised absence has occurred from school and limited improvements have been made despite intervention and support.
 This can include being persistently late. - One off instances of irregular attendance where a leave has been taken during term time without the permission of the school.
-This includes family holidays during term time and includes when these have been requested but not authorised by the school.
-If an unauthorised absence occurs for more than 3 consecutive days, a fixed penalty notice referral will be completed and a fine issued. - Where parents are stopped during a truancy sweep and the absence is not authorised by the school. - Where a parent allows their child to be present in a public space during school hours without reasonable justification during the first 5 days of a fixed period or permanent exclusion.
+This includes family holidays during term time and includes when these have been requested but not authorised by the school. - Where parents are stopped during a truancy sweep and the absence is not authorised by the school. - Where a parent allows their child to be present in a public space during school hours without reasonable justification during the first 5 days of a fixed period or permanent exclusion.